 It all comes down to accommodation.

-As a long term budget traveller, you’ll be relegated to cheap hotels, shared AirBnbs and hostels.
+As a long-term budget traveler, you’ll be relegated to cheap hotels, shared AirBnbs, and hostels.

 The problem though is they’re not conducive to knuckling down and getting work done.

-When you’re needing to manage a freelance business whilst travelling, a simple way to make life much easier is booking accommodation that can double up as an office.
+When you’re needing to manage a freelance business whilst traveling, a simple way to make life much easier is booking accommodation that can double up as an office.

-This can be hostels with plenty of communal areas, Airbnbs with desks and kitchen tables or business hotels with office desks.
-Business hotels and larger AirBnbs may be a little pricier than you want to pay, but the benefits of a comfortable work environment are more than worth it.
+These can be hostels with plenty of communal areas, Airbnbs with desks and kitchen tables, or business hotels with office desks.
+Business hotels and larger AirBnb’s may be a little pricier than you want to pay, but the benefits of a comfortable work environment are more than worth it.

 It sounded like a dream, but it also sounded like something I could never achieve.

 Fast forward almost a decade later and I reconsidered why I’d become a freelancer.
 I remembered my dream to travel the world and I decided to make it a reality.
-Within a few months of this realisation I was on a one way flight to Asia and I haven’t looked back since.
+Within a few months of this realization I was on a one-way flight to Asia and I haven’t looked back since.